Intro-Course-AI-ML/LessonMaterials/README.md

 **Please star this repo if you found it helpful!
 If you want to use this repository, please fork it to get the materials.** This will help us with exposure and growing our course.
 If you would like to join the organization to add your own repository with code, please email us! (ayaanzhaque@gmail.com, viraajreddi@gmail.com)

+## Lesson Videos

+Here are pre-recorded lectures for each of the 6 lessons.
+Watch them in order, and whenever there are code examples, just open up the notebook and follow along.

+Overview of AI/ML (Lesson 1): https://youtu.be/pWXR7kh_65g

 ## Intro to AI Course Summer 2020

 Summer 2020, June 23 - August 11, 8 classes once every week on Tuesdays 5 PM.